menu

 People

-The City Center / Terminal Junction neighborhood stands out for having an average per capita income lower than 97.5% of the neighborhoods in the United States.
+One of the unique characteristics of the City Center / Terminal Junction neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.5% of the neighborhoods in America.

 In addition, one of the most interesting things about the City Center / Terminal Junction neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 49.2% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 95.2% of the neighborhoods in America.